 KuPR, KaPR, and dual frequency precipitation radar (DPR) products are created by the standard algorithm.
-For a KuPR product, the level 2 algorithm processes a wide swath (approximately 245 km wide) based only on the observation data obtained by KuPR.
-For a KaPR product, the level 2 algorithm processes a narrow swath (approximately 125km wide) based only on the observation data obtained by KaPR.
-For a dual frequency precipitation product, the algorithm uses KuPR's and KaPR's observation data to process a narrow swath, while it expands information obtained from KuPR's observation and also information obtained from narrow swath observation by KuPR and KaPR to processes a wide swath, which does not include the narrow swath.
+For a KuPR product, the level 2 algorithm uses only observation data obtained by KuPR to estimate precipitation.
+For a KaPR product, the level 2 algorithm uses only observation data obtained by KaPR to estimate precipitation.
+For a dual frequency precipitation product, the algorithm uses KuPR and KaPR observation data to estimate precipitation.
+In areas with the KuPR observation, the level 2 algorithm uses the observation data by KuPR and also information obtained from observation by KuPR and KaPR.

 Level 3 standard processing algorithm flow is shown in Figure 3.2-3.
 A/D means Ascending/Descending.
-Monthly products are created by 28~30 daily products on data stack.
+Monthly products are created by 28-30 daily products on data stack.
 HDF products, daily/monthly, are processed by the algorithm developed by NASA and text product, daily, is processed by the algorithm developed by JAXA.